Skip to main content

 Exercise Sciences Professor Iain Hunter incorporates his passion into the lab.
 “If you ask around, all you’ll hear is ‘he’s the runner,’” Hunter says.
 Researching how to scientifically measure running, Hunter uses the data to improve athletes’ skills and analyze racing footwear performance.

-With Saucony as a brand partner, Hunter compares the efficiency of their different super shoe models.
+With Saucony as a brand partner, Hunter compares the benefits of their different super shoe models.
 Each type of super shoe is unique, with different foam thickness, composition, and stiffness to make running easier.
 To test these shoes, Hunter measures the energy cost of each step compared to a standard running shoe.

 A person wearing a Saucony shoe has a tracking bracelet tied around their hamstring.